Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Method

 \subsection{Unified Representation: Geometric Graphs of Sets}

-Graphs come as a central tool for the representation of molecules, and different kind of graphs is applied in different case.
-For instance, small molecules can be represented as single-level graphs, where each node is an atom, while proteins correspond to two-level graphs, where each node is a residue that consists of a variable number of atoms.
-To better characterize the interaction between different molecules, below we propose a unified representation for proteins and small molecules.
+Graphs come as a central tool for molecular representations, and different kind of graphs is applied in different case.
+For instance, small molecules can be represented as single-level graphs, where each node is an atom, while proteins (RNA/DNAs) correspond to two-level graphs, where each node is a residue (nucleobase) that consists of a variable number of atoms.
+To better characterize the interaction between different molecules, below we propose a unified molecular representation.